 The same goes for buying souvenirs.
 Try to find smaller shops with locally made goods rather than mass-produced crap from China.
 These items usually make for much better souvenirs anyway!

 One of my favorite items I’ve bought abroad was a carpet from a rural village in India.
 The profits went directly back to the community, and it was a beautiful souvenir

 Support sustainable tour operators

-Sadly, when it comes to wildlife tourism, many animals are horrifically abused for the tourism industry.
-The best thing you can do when you see an unethical practise, for example elephant riding, is to not support it.
+Sadly, when it comes to wildlife tourism, many animals are abused for the tourism industry.
+The best thing you can do when you see an unethical practice, like elephant riding, is not to support it.
 They only offer this because tourists are willing to pay for it.